Don’t let clothes stand in the way of career success. Here’s how to use Black Friday to upgrade your professional wardrobe.

 Invoke the buddy system.

-If you’re not careful, low prices and a competitive environment may get the best of you.
-Tomazin suggests using the buddy system to keep you on track.
+If you're not careful, low prices and a competitive environment may get the best of you.
+Tomazin suggests using the buddy system to keep yourself on track:

 Evaluate: Do you want it because you'll get use out of it, or because it's on sale?